Covid-19: Top developments worldwide today

-As Covid-19 infections increase, countries worldwide are opting to ease back into pre-pandemic patterns.
-In Europe and Asia, a new, more contagious variant of the omicron strain of the coronavirus is driving the increase in cases.

-A day before US President Joe Biden’s Europe visit, his Press Secretary tested positive for the virus.
-Biden has reportedly tested negative.
-Meanwhile in India, Novavax Inc said the Drugs Controller General of India has granted emergency use authorisation for its Covid-19 vaccine for adolescents aged 12 to 17 years in the country.

-China: Authorities in the Chinese city of Shanghai have denied rumours of a city-wide lockdown after a sixth straight increase in daily asymptomatic coronavirus cases pushed its count to record levels despite a campaign of mass testing aimed at stifling the spread.
-Meanwhile, China’s top steelmaking city Tangshan implemented a temporary lockdown on Tuesday to avoid further cases of Covid-19 as infections surged, the local government said in a statement.
+Authorities in Shanghai have denied rumours of a city-wide lockdown after a sixth straight increase in daily asymptomatic coronavirus cases pushed its count to record levels despite a campaign of mass testing aimed at stifling the spread.

-New Zealand: New Zealand will remove many of its Covid-19 pandemic mandates over the next two weeks as an outbreak of the omicron variant begins to wane.
-New Zealand sports will welcome full-capacity crowds when Covid-19 rules ease this weekend after a bruising period for revenues.
-New Zealand capped crowds at 100 people for outdoor events while battling an outbreak of the Omicron variant, but will lift the curbs from Saturday, along with the need for fans to wear masks, the government said on Wednesday.

-United States: Former Secretary of State Hillary Clinton said Tuesday she has tested positive for Covid-19 with “mild” symptoms while her husband Bill Clinton had tested negative.
-Separately, White House press secretary Jen Psaki said that she is positive again for Covid-19 and will not accompany President Joe Biden to Europe this week for urgent meetings with world counterparts on Russia’s invasion of Ukraine.
-Biden tested negative on Tuesday, she said.

 ➡️ About one-in-three Covid-19 cases in the United States are now caused by the BA.2 Omicron sub-variant of the coronavirus, according to government data that also showed overall infections still declining from January’s record highs.